frictionlessdata/website/site/tooling/libraries/README.md

+---
-# Frictionless Libraries
+title: Frictionless Libraries

-On the lower-level, Frictionless provides libraries for 10 platforms.
+tagline: The Frictionless code is available in 10 languages
+layout: product
+---

 ## Data Package